jon-jacky/Piety/editors/ed.md

 **ed.py** provides the new *[* address range to indicate the region from mark to dot.

+(The *edsel* display editor, which is based on *ed.py*, provides commands
+that set the mark and use the region defined by mark and dot.)

 The *e* and *E* commands only work in the *main* buffer.
 In *sam*, the *e* command works in any buffer.